Electronic Design - Autodesk Fusion Electronics Design Software | Autodesk

 Autodesk Fusion combines electronics and mechanical design, simulation, collaboration, and machining connecting the entire product development process in one software solution.

-Fusion electronics offers a unified approach to both ECAD and MCAD design workflows that puts these desperate design domains in one integrated environment.
+Autodesk Fusion electronics offers a unified approach to both ECAD and MCAD design workflows (US Site) that puts these seperate design domains in one integrated environment.
 Your ECAD data is the exact same data set as your MCAD data eliminating the need for multiple file exchange formats including STEP, IGES, IDF, and more.

-Learn more about how Fusion makes electronics to mechanical workflows easy with seamless ECAD/MCAD integration.

-Truly integrated ECAD/MCAD software eliminates the need for separate software solutions.
+Truly integrated ECAD/MCAD (US Site) software eliminates the need for separate software solutions.
 Your PCB data is your mechanical data.

-Gain access to a comprehensive environment for schematic design, PCB layout, component placement, and routing.
+Gain access to a comprehensive environment for schematic design, PCB layout, component placement, and routing (US Site).

 The built-in design rule checking (DRC) and validation tools in Autodesk Fusion electronics make sure that designs meet industry standards and design constraints.